JuniorMacedo91/address-finder/README.md

-# API-de-CEP
+# <p align="center"> API-de-CEP </p>
-Sistema para consultar CEP.

 <p align="center">
   <img src="cover-cep.png" width="750px">
 </p>

-## Descrição:
+## About:
-Primeiro projeto desenvolvido para aprender os conceitos de API usando Fetch.

-Para usar, basta inserir algum CEP e aguardar a requisição.
-Caso CEP não seja localizado, será gerado uma mensagem informando sobre.

-Para um layout mais atrativo, a cada estado localizado, gera a foto do local.
+First Project developed to learn about API with fetch.

+Basically you just have to insert a zipcode and wait a request.
+If positive, all address informations will be displayed.
+If not, a modal will appear sending an error.

+For an interactive layout, a picture of each state will appear.

-## Funcionalidades:
+## Features:

-- [x] Pesquisa de endereço;
+- [x] Zip code searching;
-- [x] Layout interativo com fotos;
+- [x] Interactive layout with photo;
-- [x] Site responsivo;
+- [x] Resposive webpages;

-## Layout Responsivo:
+## Responsive Layout:
 <p align="center">
   <img src="responsive.png" width="750px">
 </p>

-## Principais desafios:
+## Main Challenges:
-- Entender como uma API funciona;
+- Learn how APIs works;
-- Como utilizar JSON;
+- How to apply JSON;
-- Finalidade e importancia do parâmetros abaixo:
-  - method: 'GET': Gera uma consulta e acrescenta a URL;
-  - mode: 'cors': Modo de acesso.
-Solicita permissão para acessar;
-  - cache: 'default':
+- Method get, mode cors, cache default;
-- Estruturar uma arrow function;
+- How to build arrow functions;
-- Para CSS, estruturar com Grid;
+- Css grid layout

-## Tecnologias:
+## Skills:

 [![HTML](https://img.shields.io/badge/HTML-red?style=for-the-badge&logo=HTML5&labelColor=black)](https://github.com/JuniorMacedo91)
 [![CSS](https://img.shields.io/badge/CSS3-blue?style=for-the-badge&logo=CSS3&labelColor=black)](https://github.com/JuniorMacedo91)